ACM SIGCOMM 2020 Workshop on Networking for Emerging Applications and Technologies (NEAT 2020)

 - Maximizing link utilization for high-throughput applications

-- Architecture and protocols for reliable packet delivery
+- Architecture and protocols for reliable and lossless packet delivery

-- Network security and privacy issues in Industrial and Tactile interne
+- Network security and privacy issues in Industrial and Tactile internet

-- Resource allocation mechanisms deterministic and reliable data transmission
+- Resource allocation mechanisms for deterministic, reliable and lossless data transmission

 - Requirements and challenges in Holographic type communications